 Duties you'll perform that will be covered within your schooling include:

 - Polishing a patient’s teeth

 Other tasks may vary by state but can include administering anesthetics and applying fillings.

 Pick What’s Right For You

-There is a high demand for both professions, with growth expected through the next decade.
+There is a demand for both career paths.
+Dental hygienists are predicted to grow by 9 percent by 2031, and dental assistants openings will grow by 8 percent.
 Take the time to figure out which position in the dental industry you would prefer, and decide what career path best suits you.
 Then, find a school near you to get started on your education.